-From traditional to contemporary, we’ve rounded up 10 of the best Thai dishes across Australia, including fiery delights from David Thompson, cheap and cheerful noodles served in a Melbourne carpark, and a modern twist on son in law eggs, served on a Gold Coast beach.
+From traditional to contemporary, we’ve rounded up ten of the best Thai dishes across Australia, including fiery delights from David Thompson, cheap and cheerful noodles served in a Melbourne car park, and a modern twist on son-in-law eggs, served on a Gold Coast beach.

 Visit edgy Brisbane restaurant Longtime, in Fortitude Valley, for their killer cocktails and crispy whole fish, served with a lip-smacking three-flavour sauce of pineapple, dried chilli and Thai basil.

 Although the menu may be pan-Asian, there are plenty of Thai dishes to tempt you at Rick Shores, overlooking the waves at Burleigh Heads.
-Try the gooey son in law eggs with the clever addition of bacon and chilli jam, or the luscious yellow curry of prawns.
+Try the gooey Son-in-Law Eggs with the clever addition of bacon and chilli jam, or the luscious Yellow Curry Prawns.